ahahalo/Aha-Web/README.md

 We can certainly do this in the later future, but currently, this is not our priority.

 *12. How does Aha Halo calculate the frequencies?*
-Let's take a look at the Cell program of Aha Halo (in Spooky2 this is called Cell regeneration (BIO):

-The ratio between the Spooky2 frequency (97.5) and the value written to the Halo (9755) is based on a fixed scaling of 100 plus a correction offset.

-In Spooky2 program: 97.5
-In Aha Halo: (:w19): 9755

-The calculation performed by the official software is: (Frequency * 100) + 5
+Let's take a look at the Cell program of Aha Halo (in Spooky2 this is called Cell regeneration (BIO): The ratio between the Spooky2 frequency (97.5) and the value written to the Halo (9755) is based on a fixed scaling of 100 plus a correction offset.
+In Spooky2 program: 97.5 and in Aha Halo: (:w19): 9755.
+The calculation performed by the official software is: (Frequency * 100) + 5.
+In this example: 97.5 x 100 = 9750.
+9750 + 5 = 9755.

-In this example:

-97.5 x 100 = 9750
-9750 + 5 = 9755

 During the data transfer I was watching, I saw :w19=9755,-756,..
 The number -756 is the encrypted representation of the Dwell (duration).
 In Spooky2, the dwell is 180 seconds.
 The Halo software uses a negative value or a specific bit shift to pass the duration per frequency to the hardware.
 In this case, -756 in the Halo firmware corresponds to the instruction to hold this frequency for exactly 180 seconds.
 Why the "-756"?
 The number -756 is the encrypted representation of the Dwell (duration).
 In Spooky2, the dwell is 180 seconds.
 The Halo software uses a negative value or a specific bit shift to pass the duration per frequency to the hardware.
 In this case, -756 in the Halo firmware corresponds to the instruction to hold this frequency for exactly 180 seconds.

 ## 🐞 Bugs